jwc324/Pokemon_Machine_Learning/README.md

 **✓ Reason why they selected their topic**
 - Cultural resurgence of Pokemon and a growing trove of data

-✓ Description of their source of data
+**✓ Description of their source of data**
 - This is a robust dataset containing the entire catalogue of..... broken down by the following details:

-#^ -  Pokedex Data -
+  - Pokedex Data -
-#^ -  Base Stats Data -
+  - Base Stats Data -
-#^ -  Training Data -
+  - Training Data -
-#^ -  Breeding Data -
+  - Breeding Data -
-#^ -  Type Defenses Data -
+  - Type Defenses Data -

 **✓ Questions they hope to answer with the data**